 Generally, implant tooth replacement in children is usually deferred until their jaw growth is complete.
 There are, however, some instances when a dental implant may be appropriate, such as when it is part of the child’s orthodontic treatment plan.
 If this happens, your dentist or orthodontist can guide you in this instance.

-For more information on how dental implants can improve your smile call American Family Dentistry Mountain Grove (South Knoxville) today at 865-240-2091 to schedule your dental implant consultation.
+For more information on how dental implants can improve your smile call American Family Dentistry - Mountain Grove today at 865-240-2091 to schedule your dental implant consultation.